Water cycle: Changes caused by humans

+Land cover and land use changes

+Human activities can alter the water cycle at the local or regional level.
+This happens due to changes in land use and land cover.
+Such changes affect "precipitation, evaporation, flooding, groundwater, and the availability of freshwater for a variety of uses".

+Examples of common land use changes include urbanization, agricultural expansion, and deforestation.
+These changes can increase soil compaction and impervious surface cover which decrease the infiltration capacity of soils and result in greater surface runoff rates.
+Deforestation has local and regional effects; at the local level it reduces soil moisture, evaporation, rainfall, and snowfall; at the regional level it can cause temperature changes that affect that affect rainfall patterns.

+Water management structures such as dams, stormwater drains, and sewage pipes can also alter local hydrologic conditions.
+Dams can alter natural flow rates, decrease water quality, and lead to a loss of habitat for aquatic species.
+Stormwater drains function to decrease runoff rates, regulate flow rates, and increase groundwater recharge.
+Leakage from sewage pipes may artificially contribute to groundwater recharge, resulting in higher stream baseflow conditions and groundwater contamination.
+Groundwater depletion, however, remains an ongoing concern as groundwater is being pumped at unsustainable rates to meet municipal, industrial, and agricultural water demands.

 Water cycle intensification due to climate change

 Since the middle of the 20th century, human-caused climate change has resulted in observable changes in the global water cycle.
 The IPCC Sixth Assessment Report in 2021 predicted that these changes will continue to grow significantly at the global and regional level.
-These findings are a continuation of scientific consensus expressed in the IPCC Fifth Assessment Report from 2007 and other special reports by the Intergovernmental Panel on Climate Change which had already stated that the water cycle will continue to "intensify" throughout the 21st century.
+These findings are a continuation of scientific consensus expressed in the IPCC Fifth Assessment Report from 2007 and other special reports by the Intergovernmental Panel on Climate Change which had already stated that the water cycle will continue to intensify throughout the 21st century.

-Glacial retreat is also an example of a changing water cycle, where the supply of water to glaciers from precipitation cannot keep up with the loss of water from melting and sublimation.
-Glacial retreat since 1850 due to global warming has been extensive.

-Changes due to other human activities

-Human activities, other than those that lead to global warming from greenhouse gas emissions, can also alter the water cycle.
-The IPCC Sixth Assessment Report stated that there is "abundant evidence that changes in land use and land cover alter the water cycle globally, regionally and locally, by changing precipitation, evaporation, flooding, groundwater, and the availability of freshwater for a variety of uses".

-Examples for such land use changes are converting fields to urban areas or clearing forests.
-Such changes can affect the ability of soils to soak up surface water.
-Deforestation can also "directly reduce soil moisture, evaporation and rainfall locally but can also cause regional temperature changes that affect rainfall patterns".
-Aquifer drawdown or overdrafting and the pumping of fossil water increases the total amount of water in the hydrosphere because water that was "previously in the ground is now in direct contact with the atmosphere, being available for evaporation".